The Beatles and India: Critical reception

 Reviewing for UK Film Review, William Hemingway gives the film four stars out of five and welcomes its broader perspective on the Beatles' interaction with Indian culture, relative to Saltzman's Meeting the Beatles in India.
 Hemingway describes Bose's film as "a stunning portrait not just of The Beatles but of India, too" and praises the director's insightful and measured handling of the band's association with the Maharishi.
 In his three-star review in The Guardian, Peter Bradshaw calls it an "engaging documentary", adding that although many of the details might be familiar, "it's still salutary to be reminded of how these four young men ... used their colossal influence, greater than any politician or movie star or religious leader, to direct the world's attention to India, a country which until then had been opaque for many in the west."

-Pete Paphides of Uncut gives the film three-and-a-half stars and comments that it "suspends current censoriousness to catapult us to a world where it wasn't unforgivable to get things wrong about other cultures as long as you were trying to get it right".
+Pete Paphides of Uncut gives the film three-and-a-half stars out of five and comments that it "suspends current censoriousness to catapult us to a world where it wasn't unforgivable to get things wrong about other cultures as long as you were trying to get it right".
 He admires the warmth evident in Harrison and Shankar's relationship and welcomes the "corrective to pernicious inaccuracies" surrounding the Beatles' falling out with the Maharishi in Rishikesh.
 Paphides concludes:

 But perhaps the most pleasing harmonic balance established by The Beatles and India only truly reveals itself near the end, as an array of Indian musicians try to express just how the group's music impacted upon them ...
 Over 50 years later, what survives is gratitude on all sides that The Beatles and the Indian musicians, teachers and fans they met got to be part of each other's story.

 Among other reviews, Little White Lies calls the film "enlightening" and "engaging", while Shindig! describes it as "impressive" and "a world apart from anything resembling your stereotypical Beatles documentary".